 Pilots should, no must, be familiar with density altitudes and its effect on their aircraft.
 Even human performance will be influenced.

 Density altitude becomes a factor in the mountains.
 Aircraft performance is going to suffer due to high altitudes and when high temperatures are added to the mix, low land pilots will be in for a big surprise!

 Full power must be maintained after takeoff until a safe altitude is reached.
 With a down slope runway, rotate the aircraft to a flight level attitude and fly the aircraft off the down sloping runway.
 If you would rotate to the same attitude as on a normal flat runway it could result in a stall.

 Do make it a habit of joining an unfamiliar aerodrome via the overhead procedure.
 This way it is easy to check for the runway layout, wind direction, traffic and terrain.
 Follow close to the standard circuit pattern.
 Make sure you are familiar with the elevation of the field and runway distances.

-On approach the airspeed must be held quite accurately, in gusty conditions add a small amount to your approach speed.
-True air- and ground speed will be higher due to density altitude and be ready for a full approach, do expect a go around.
+On approach the airspeed must be held quite accurately, in gusty conditions add a small amount to your approach speed (half the gust factor).
+True air- and ground speed will be higher due to higher density altitude and be ready for a full approach, be prepared for a go around.
 If you are attempting to land on a one-way runway, have the go around decision point well in front of the runway.

 The lack of oxygen at higher altitudes can cause hypoxia.
 During daylight below 10000 feet a normal healthy person should not be affected, at night the limit is 5000 feet as vision will be affected above this altitude which is not detectable during daylight.
 If the pilot is not feeling well (or a smoker) they will be more susceptible to hypoxia, even at heights of 5000 feet during the day.